mathieulagrange/expLanes/demonstrations/planDemo/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-%        Getting started with your experiment based on expCode          %
+%        Getting started with your experiment based on expLord          %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 % This is short introduction to describe the main component of your